fstiehle/chorpiler/README.md

 ```

 Chorpiler offers two types of output that implement the process model:
-(i) a smart contract that can be used directly to execute the process, and that performs conformance checks on each task.
+(i) a smart contract that can be used directly to execute the process, and performs conformance checks on each task.
-(ii) a state channel smart contract (see an example usage of channels in [fstiehle/leafhopper](https://www.github.com/fstiehle/leafhopper).
-For usage, see below example.
+(ii) a state channel smart contract (see an example usage of channels in [fstiehle/leafhopper](https://www.github.com/fstiehle/leafhopper)).

+See below example.

 ```js
 import chorpiler from 'chorpiler';